Technigo/project-survey/README.md

-# Project 10, Technigo bootcamp, BUils a survey form using React
+# Project 10, Technigo bootcamp, Build a survey form using React

 Goal was to build a survey with React with at least 3 question using 3 different types, radio buttons, dropdown, input field and have a submit button that hide the form and show a summary of the inputs.